The members of

 c) The company is maintaining proper records of its inventories as required in thenormal course of business.
 The discrepancies noticed on verification between physicalstocks and book records were not material.

-v) In our opinion and according to the information and explanation given to us thecompany has not accepted deposits from public within the meaning of section 73 and 76 ofthe Act and the rules framed there under to the extent notified.
+iv) In our opinion and according to the information and explanation given to us thecompany has not accepted deposits from public within the meaning of section 73 and 76 ofthe Act and the rules framed there under to the extent notified.

 vi) We have broadly reviewed the books of accounts maintained by the Company pursuantto the order made by the Central Government for maintenance of cost records prescribedunder Sub- Section (1) of section 148 of the Act and are of the opinion that prima faciethe prescribed accounts have been made and maintained.
 We have however not made adetailed examination of the said records with a view to determining whether they areaccurate or complete.

 vii) a) According to the information and explanations given to us and on the basis ofexamination of the records of the Company we are of the opinion that the Company has beengenerally regular in depositing undisputed statutory dues including Provident FundInvestors Education and protection fund Employees' State Insurance Income Tax CustomDuty and Goods and Services tax (GST) material statutory dues with the appropriateauthorities and there are no outstanding unpaid amounts as at the balance sheet date for aperiod of more than six months from the date they became payable.

 viii) In our opinion the Accumulated losses of the company at the end of the financialyear are not more than fifty per cent of its net worth.
 The company has not incurred cashlosses during the financial year covered by our audit as well as in the immediatelypreceding financial year.